43 Iconic Historical Places In India To Explore In 2025

 Image Source

-Built by the prestigious Gaekwad family who ruled Baroda.
-Initially a part of Sarkar Wada, it was built in 1890 by Maharaja Sayajirao Gaekwad.
+It was built by the prestigious Gaekwad family, who ruled Baroda.
+Initially a part of Sarkar Wada, Lakshmi Vilas Palace was built in 1890 by Maharaja Sayajirao Gaekwad.
 The palace is one of a kind with Indo-Saracenic architecture.
-The interiors are European-inspired and the grounds have a gold course that was used to entertain British guests.
+The interiors are European-inspired, and the grounds have a golf course that was used to entertain British guests.
 It remains one of the unknown historical places in India.

-Entry fee: INR 150 for the palace and INR 60 for the museum
+Entry Fee: INR 150 for the palace and INR 60 for the museum Onwards

 Gateway of India in Mumbai is one of the famous historical places in India